Things about sleep.

 Do we sleep enough?

 The photogenic researcher who keeps on making pronouncements about the pathologies of modern work schedules, and whose name I can never remember is Till Roenneberg.
 He is attached to the EUCLOCK project, and the MPG and LMU etc. I’m not convinced, BTW, by the Munich Chronotype Questionaire due to him and Martha Merrow; the questions make almost no sense for my own personal routine, so I wonder who else they cover poorly?
 Plus there is all the usual challenges of inferring anything from a survey.
-However, the strident lifestyle advice that these folks give out rests on more data than that particular survey, as far as I can tell.
+However, the strident lifestyle advice that these folks give out rests on more data than that particular survey, I hope (?)

 If you take one thing away from this entire essay, remember this: as long as you feel good, sleeping anywhere between 5 and 8 hours a night seems basically fine for your health …, regardless of whatever Big Sleep wants you to believe.

 All of the evidence we have about sleep and long-term health is in the form of those essentially meaningless correlational studies, but if you’re going to use bad science to guide your sleep habits, at least use accurate bad science.